Welcome to Fuck Yeah Markdown

 What?
 Where am I?

 You’re at Fuck Yeah Markdown, one of the best places on the net to learn about Markdown: what it is, why you want it, who’s using it, and when and where it works.
 Well, it will be, anyway.
 Right now it’s just the home of Marky the Markdownifier, a tool to take existing HTML web pages off the web, extract the main content, and turn it into Markdown so you can store it as plain text.
-Whether you keep your notes in raw Markdown (text files, Notational Velocity, nvALT, etc.), or render them into HTML or Rich Text for another organizer (Evernote, Yojimbo, etc.), Marky will give you clean markup and easy-to-edit notes.
+Whether you keep your notes in raw Markdown (text files, nvALT, nvUltra, Obsidian, etc.), or render them into HTML or Rich Text for another organizer (Evernote, Keep It, etc.), Marky will give you clean markup and easy-to-edit notes.
 Questions?
 I’m here for you.

 Markdownifier